percula/planter_docs/content/en/docs/plant-care/find-info/index.md

 {{< screenshot Plants-search.jpg "Screenshot of plant search" >}}

-{{< alert icon="🌶️" context="info" text="Any filters that are applied will also filter the search results.
+{{< alert icon="🌶️" context="alert" text="Any filters that are applied will also filter the search results.
 Select ‘Show All’ to see all search results." />}}

 3. Select the plant card to see the How to Grow information for that plant: